harshadvala/blogging/README.md

 8. `npm run dev`
 9. `php artisan migrate`
 11. configure your "Apache" to use `public` directory as `DocumentRoot`
-12. Login By admin user
+12. Login with admin user
 ```
 Email    - admin@blog.com
 Password - admin@123